Hackers News Hackers News

 Next Steps for Users

-The company expects to share a more detailed technical update within 24 hours as its forensic team uncovers more evidence.
+Checkmarx is currently engaged in round-the-clock efforts to analyze the leaked files found on the dark web.
+The company anticipates releasing a more detailed technical update within 24 hours as its forensic team uncovers additional evidence and insights.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.